Structural response of neutron stars to rapid rotation and its impact on the braking index: Acknowledgements

 \section{Acknowledgements}

 Pulsar research at Jodrell Bank Centre for Astrophysics and Jodrell Bank Observatory is supported by a consolidated grant from the UK Science and Technology Facilities Council (STFC).
-P.C. is supported by European Union's HORIZON MSCA-2022-PF-01-01 Programme under Grant Agreement No. 101109652, project ProMatEx-NS.
-P.C. also acknowledges past support of the Fonds de la Recherche Scientifique-FNRS, Belgium, under Grant No. 4.4501.19.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101034371.
+PC acknowledges the support from the European Union's HORIZON MSCA-2022-PF-01-01 Programme under Grant Agreement No. 101109652, project ProMatEx-NS.
 Part of the computation has been performed in the high-performance computing facility “Magus,” which is available at the Shiv Nadar Institution of Eminence.